luveshsadhwani/book-catalog-api/README.md

 4. Decide on session data storage method and install relevant packages
 5. Add session storage middleware
 6. Add serialization and deserialization + session management from passport middleware

+Cookie-session is not supported by passport from version 0.6 onwards.
+There is no solution implemented currently, so i'll use express session instead to keep up to date with passports newer versions.

+### Express session and cookies

+User data is stored as sessions in memory.
+Each session gets a session ID.
+Express session will then sign the sessionID to be used as a cookie.
+THe signing key is the `secret` key.

+Using memory store for session is only for development and does not scale well.
+Use a data store like `redis` instead